AztecProtocol/engineering-designs/docs/custom-slashing/dd.md

 A `ValidEpochUnprovenWatcher` will listen to `chain-pruned` events emitted by the `L2BlockStream`, and emit a `WANT_TO_SLASH` event for all validators that were in the epoch that was pruned IF there were no `invalid-block` events emitted for that epoch, slashing them for the amount specified in `SLASH_PRUNE_PENALTY`.

-When asked, it will agree to slash any validator that was in an epoch that was pruned and there were no `invalid-block` events emitted for that epoch.
+When asked, it will agree to slash any validator that was in an epoch that was pruned and there were no `invalid-block` events emitted for that epoch, as long as the amount is less than `SLASH_PRUNE_MAX_PENALTY`.

 ### New configuration